Important information

 Given the turbulence, aren’t multinational companies the most vulnerable of all?

-I believe the opposite is true.
-Simply put, multinationals are in many ways best positioned to navigate an uncertain environment and develop effective solutions to disruptions.
+Portfolio manager, Jody Jonsson believes the opposite is true.
+Multinationals are in many ways best positioned to navigate an uncertain environment and develop effective solutions to disruptions.
 That includes an increasingly “multi-local” approach to business, putting them closer to consumers around the world.

-Here are four reasons I remain optimistic that multinationals can thrive in tough times:
+Jody cites four reasons that multinationals can thrive in tough times.

-In the meantime, companies that conduct business all over the world are doing what they do best: finding ways to adapt and succeed regardless of growing headwinds.
+In the meantime, however, companies that conduct business all over the world are doing what they do best: finding ways to adapt and succeed regardless of growing headwinds.
+Some global companies in the semiconductor industry, like TSMC and ASML, are expanding their operations in different regions and using technology to streamline their supply chains.

 2. Experienced management teams can handle challenges

-What’s the rationale for my high level of confidence?
 There is a reason multinational companies have come to dominate the global economy and financial markets.
 For the most part, they are run by managers who are smart, tough and experienced.
-They have seen all types of trade environments, favorable and unfavorable.
-In my view, these battle-tested companies are favorably positioned to survive and even thrive in a hostile landscape.

 3. Reshoring supply chains is likely to benefit some companies